ZeyTroX-exe/SpectreRAT/README.md

 7. Wi-Fi Info: Retrieve saved Wi-Fi profiles.

 # Requirements
-Before running, make sure to install Go and the following dependencies:
+Before running, make sure to install Go and all the dependencies:

-`go get github.com/atotto/clipboard`

-`go get github.com/go-toast/toast`

-`go get github.com/kbinani/screenshot`

-`go get github.com/lxn/walk`

-`go get github.com/moutend/go-hook/pkg/keyboard`

-`go get github.com/moutend/go-hook/pkg/types`

-`go get modernc.org/sqlite`

-`go get fyne.io/v2/fyne`
+`go mod tidy`

-`github.com/shirou/gopsutil/v4/cpu`

-`github.com/shirou/gopsutil/v4/host`

-`github.com/shirou/gopsutil/v4/mem`

 # Installation
 Install Go: Ensure Go is installed on your system.